SCPR/scpr-email-newsletters/README.md

 ### Stylesheet Authoring

 Core styles are provided in `all.scss`.
-These styles are based on [Zurb's Responsive Email Templates](http://www.zurb.com/playground/responsive-email-templates).
+These styles are loosely based on [Zurb's Responsive Email Templates](http://www.zurb.com/playground/responsive-email-templates), with refactoring made to the markup and CSS in order to add support for Outlook mail clients.

 I've also included Thoughtbot's [Bourbon](http://bourbon.io) which gives you a lean but powerful library of SASS mixins to work with.

 ### Handling Media Queries

+In order to use media queries effectively in email, they need to be preserved in a `<style>` block in the head of the HTML document, while all other css gets inlined into the body.
+To accomplish this, all media queries live in `layouts/layout.slim`, and include a `data-premailer="ignore"` attribute which tells the Premailer gem to ignore these styles when inlining CSS during the build process.

 ## Build